thelabdc/six-steps-to-datascience/README.md

 # Six Steps to Data Science
-A quick set of steps to getting up and running with jupyter notebooks on your computer
+A quick set of steps to getting up and running with jupyter notebooks on your computer.

 # 1. Docker